 Q12d How often, if at all, are you exhausted at the thought of another day/shift at work?

-Q12e How often, if at all, do you feel worn out at the end of your working day/shift?
+Q12e How often, if at all, do you feel worn out

 Q12f How often, if at all, do you feel that every working hour is tiring for you?